 If you listen and watch carefully to what’s going on out there, you can figure a lot out, no matter where you are.

-So here are some interesting things I’ve heard and seen in my publishing experience, things that are pushing us all to exciting new directions in publishing.
+So here are some interesting things I’ve heard and seen from where I am in my experience as a publishing executive and now publishing entrepreneur, things that are pushing us all in new, dramatic directions.

 I’ve heard it said that that the only way for a publisher to create a successful business is to acquire books at a very high advance level.
 I’ve heard that literary agents sometimes use a similar number as a benchmark for taking on authors.
 I’ve also heard that a publisher only wants to publish bestsellers and leave the rest to other publishers.
 And, then, it’s also been heard that books that breakout can be correlated to books that are acquired at, you guessed it, a significantly high advance level.

 Hearing or observing these definitions of success has sometimes, if not always, been mind-blowing to me.
 While I can understand that some publishing businesses want to work at a certain scale, what I don’t understand is how those businesses continue to cultivate that goal of mass-market scale with little open concession or nod to business on a smaller scale, as a cultivation strategy.
 The “only bestsellers” approach seems shortsighted, like a professional baseball team that might try to do without any farm league investment.